EuanPyle/relion4_tomo_robot/README.md

 #### Outline

 First, we use **dautoalign4relion** (partially based on [autoalign4warp by Alister Burt](https://github.com/alisterburt/autoalign_dynamo)) to carry out automated TSA.
-We have made significant modifications to the Dynamo TSA scripts which reduce the residual motion of the fiducial markers from the alignment to a minimum.
+We have made significant modifications to the Dynamo TSA scripts which reduce the residual motion of the fiducial markers to a minimum.
 Annecdotally, we have found that this function performs TSA as well as carefully manually picking gold beads in IMOD but in far less time.

 Then we use **generate_com** to create the newst.com and tilt.com files required by RELION 4.